the-original-copy/medication-management/README.md

 8. Click the "Add" button to save the medication.
 9. MediApp will send you reminders when it's time to take your medication based on the frequency you set.
 # License
+This project is licensed under the MIT License